The Fairness of Credit Scoring Models

-Making sure AI algorithms treat individuals, and especially bank customers, in a fair way is nowadays a top priority for governments and regulators, as demonstrated by recent reports and white papers devoted to the governance of AI in finance.
-For instance, the proposal for a regulation of AI released by the European Commission in April 2021 states that "\textit{AI systems used to evaluate the credit score or creditworthiness of natural persons should be classified as high-risk AI systems [...]
-AI systems used for this purpose may lead to discrimination of persons or groups and perpetuate historical patterns of discrimination, for example based on racial or ethnic origins, disabilities, age, sexual orientation, or create new forms of discriminatory impacts}".\footnote{Other recent examples include the recent reports published by US (\cite{BG2021}) or international regulators (European Commission (\cite{EC2020}), European Banking Authority (\cite{EBA2020})} The potential discriminatory biases of AI in financial services are also receiving a lot of attention by international media, think-tanks, and consulting firms.\footnote{For media coverage, see for instance Anselm (2020): "Is an Algorithm Less Racist Than a Loan Officer?" - The New York Times.
-For discussion by think-tanks, see the coverage by the Brookings institute, Klein (2020).
-For coverage by consulting firms, see \cite{Deloitte2020} and \cite{PWC2021}.} However, while the issue is now universally recognized, academics, lenders, regulators, customer protection groups, lawyers and judges are still lacking tools to look at it in a systematic way.
-The resulting high legal and regulatory uncertainties surrounding the use of ML algorithms acts as an impediment for financial service providers to innovate and invest in screening technologies (\cite{evans_keeping_2017}, \cite{bartlett_algorithmic_2020}).
+Making sure AI algorithms treat loan applicants in a fair way is nowadays a growing concern for governments and regulators, as demonstrated by recent reports and white papers devoted to the governance of AI in finance.
+For instance, the EU regulation of AI approved in February 2024 states that "\textit{AI systems used to evaluate the credit score or creditworthiness of natural persons should be classified as high-risk AI systems [...]
+AI systems used for this purpose may lead to discrimination of persons or groups and perpetuate historical patterns of discrimination, for example based on racial or ethnic origins, disabilities, age, sexual orientation, or create new forms of discriminatory impacts}".\footnote{Other recent examples include the reports published by US \citep{BG2021} or international regulators (European Commission \citep{EC2020}, European Banking Authority \citep{EBA2020}.} However, while the issue is now universally recognized, academics, lenders, regulators, customer protection groups, lawyers and judges are still lacking tools to look at it in a systematic way.
+The resulting high legal and regulatory uncertainties surrounding the use of ML algorithms acts as an impediment for financial service providers to innovate and invest in screening technologies \citep{evans_keeping_2017, bartlett_algorithmic_2020}.
 We see our paper as an attempt to provide such tools.